RohanNagar/thunder/README.md

 $ ./scripts/tools/bootstrap.sh
 ```

-> Note: This will install Java 8, Maven, Node.js, and NPM for you.
+> Note: The script will install Java 8, Maven, Node.js, and NPM for you.
 >
 > For those on Linux, the script will use `apt-get` to install the packages.
 >